 What is more, students can expect to find opportunities to enjoy all four seasons in California’s varied, but significantly Mediterranean, climate.
 Not to mention, the diversity of California’s landscape makes a wide range of weekend sports and activities possible; this includes surfing along California’s famous shoreline, hiking along its many scenic nature trails, and visiting its many gorgeous forests and state parks.
 In fact, almost half of California’s total surface area is covered in lush forests!
 Southern California is home to the Mojavi south-central desert and Death Valley, hot spots for some extreme sports and sight-seeing.
 The California coast is home to some of its most famous major cities including San Francisco Bay, San Diego, and Greater Los Angeles.
 The further north one travels in California, the cooler and more mountainous scenery one may enjoy, including the awe-inspiring Yosemite Valley (famous for its larger than life glacial domes) and Sequoia National Park (home to the giant sequoia trees).
 These redwood giants are among the oldest trees in the world, some reaching as high as 94 meters in height and boasting a circumference of 17 meters in diameter!
 In other words, wherever you study in California, there will be plenty of unique land features nearby ready to take your breath away!

 Finally, when it comes to higher education, the well-organized California network of colleges and universities carries an excellent reputation for providing quality education.
 That means students studying in California can look forward to acknowledgment of the quality and prestige of their diplomas upon graduation, both nationally and internationally.
-California universities that are consistently top-ranking in the United States include Stanford University, University of California-Berkeley, California Institute of Technology, University of California-Los Angeles, University of California-San Diego, University of California-Davis, University of California-Irvine, University of California-Santa Barbara, University of California-Riverside, University of California-Santa Cruz, and University of California-San Francisco.
+California universities that are consistently top-ranking in the United States include Stanford University, University of California-Berkeley, California Institute of Technology, University of California-Los Angeles, Delaware State University, University of California-Davis, University of California-Santa Barbara, University of California-Riverside, University of California-Santa Cruz and University of California-San Francisco.

 While tuition and costs of living may be higher when studying in California, it is also worth noting that there are various ways to secure substantive financial aid packages.
 What is more, with the variety of lifestyles and multi-person living situations students studying in California embrace, the costs of living in California can be considerably minimized with proper planning.
 To explore the costs of these room-mate living arrangements in your cities of interest, it is worthwhile to check out the online classified ads posted daily on Craigslist.
 Reviewing sites such as this, and those related more specifically to studying in California, are sure to assist you in developing a more accurate sense of associated costs of living in California, thereby helping you determine what type of budgeting preparation and financial planning will be needed to make it happen.
 In other words, do not assume living in California requires living an expensive lifestyle beyond your financial means.
 If you are willing to do your research and plan ahead, you are sure to discover many opportunities for assistance and resources available to students while living and studying in this great state!